The common denominator among all of Interfaith’s volunteers is their commitment to serve our neighbors in need.

 Food Pantry Volunteering

 If you can commit to a weekly shift in our food pantry, please fill out this questionnaire.
 PLEASE NOTE: This form is to collect info only.
-If you are selected to fill one of our shifts, we will reach out to you.
+If you pre-qualify to fill one of our shifts, we will reach out to you to schedule an interview.

 Food Pantry job descriptions and responsibilities: